yangliuy/aNMM-CIKM16/README.md

 This ACL Wiki page also contains the state of the art methods for question answering with TREC QA data, which could be baselines in your future research.

-# Change Logs
-- Will add the implementation with Python/Tensorflow later.

 # FAQ
 ### Q1:Is it possible for you to share the embeddings you have used in your experiments?
 A1:  You can download the 200 dimensional word embedding I used in my experiments from here: